Din19062004/Leetcode-problems/README.md

 # Leetcode day by day

-### Welcome to my Leetcode challenge :partying_face:
+### Welcome to my LeetCode challenge :partying_face:

-   I've started using Leetcode to learn Data Structer and Algorithm.
+   I've started using LeetCode to learn Data Structer and Algorithm.

    Most of the solutions were coded in ```C```, partly beacause I was learning this programming language during the DSA course at university.